 4.AP.M.1 Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
-7./\(\)!\!\!
-Decomposition is the act of breaking down tasks into simpler tasks.
+Decomposition is the act of breaking down a task into multiple tasks into simpler tasks.
 Decomposition also enables different people to work on different parts at the same time.
 For example, students could create an animation by separating a story into different scenes.
 For each scene, they would select a background, place characters, and program actions.
-4 4 5 5 4 2 Practice(s): Recognizing and Defining Computational Problems: 3.2 4.AP.M.2 Modify, remix, or incorporate portions of an existing program into one's own work to add more advanced features.
+Practice(s): Recognizing and Defining Computational Problems: 3.2 4.AP.M.2 Modify, remix, or incorporate portions of an existing program into one's own work to add more advanced features.
 Programs can be broken down into smaller parts, which can be incorporated into new or existing programs.
 For example, students could modify prewritten code from a single-player game to create a two-player game with slightly different rules, remix and add another scene to an animated story, use code to make a ball bounce from another program in a new basketball game, or modify an image created by another student.
-Practice(s): Creating Computational Artifacts: 5.3 Subconcep t: Program Development (PD) 4 4 5 5 5 4 4.AP.PD.1 Use an iterative process to plan the development of a program by including others' perspectives and considering user preferences.
+Practice(s): Creating Computational Artifacts: 5.3 Subconcep ot: Program Development (PD) 4.AP.PD.1 Use an iterative process to plan the development of a program by including others' perspectives and considering user preferences.
 Planning is an important part of the iterative process of program development.
 Students outline key features, time and resource constraints, and user expectations.
 Students should document the plan as, for example, a storyboard, flowchart, pseudocode, or story map.
 Practice(s): Fostering an Inclusive Computing Culture, Creating Computational Artifacts: 1.1, 5.1 4.AP.PD.2 Observe intellectual property rights and give appropriate attribution when creating or remixing programs.
-Intellectual property rights can vary by country but copyright laws give the creator of a work a set of rights that prevents others from copying the work and using it in ways that they may not like.
+Intellectual property rights can vary by country but copyright laws give the creator of a work a set of rights that prevents others from copying the work and using it in ways that the creator they may not like.
 Students should identify instances of remixing, when ideas are borrowed and iterated upon, and credit the original creator.
 Students should also consider common licenses that place limitations or restrictions on the use of computational artifacts, such as images and music downloaded from the Internet.
 At this stage, attribution should be written in the format required by the teacher and should always be included on any programs shared online.
 Practice(s): Creating Computational Artifacts, Communicating About Computing: 5.2, 7.3 4.AP.PD.3 Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
-As students develop programs they should continuously test those programs to see that they do what was expected and fix (debug), any errors.
-Students should also be able to successfully debug simple errors in programs created by others. web app and a control of the ansate to calculate and a control of the appropriate and a contr
+As students develop programs, they should continuously test those programs to see that they do what was expected and fix (debug), any errors.
+Students should also be able to successfully debug simple errors in programs created by others.
+Practice(s): Testing and Refining Computational Artifacts: 6.1, 6.2